monkstone/monkstone.github.com/_posts/2018-01-30-hype-java-lambda.md

 ```
+The hype library was created by Joshua Davis.
+Read more about [hype_framework here][hype_framework], see earlier posts for more JRubyArt examples.

-But is even neater as a [JRubyArt][jruby_art] sketch where we can replace callbacks with a block
+Here is the same hype sketch as a [JRubyArt][jruby_art] sketch, where we simply replace callbacks with a block (which has to be even neater?):-

 ```ruby
 load_library :hype